joede/embedded-font-gen/README.md

 The converter uses the FreeType2 library to render the bitmaps of the glyphs.
 Static plugins of so called "renderer" and "writer" provides additional steps to get glyph bitmaps rendered into equal sized bitmap matrices.
-The writeres stores the rendered matrices into files.
+The writers stores the rendered matrices into files.

 ## The Plugins